Resident Evil: Apocalypse

 Ending Explained: Resident Evil: Apocalypse

-The final moments of Resident Evil: Apocalypse reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Resident Evil: Apocalypse reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Resident Evil: Apocalypse?